manishym/steelfusion-handoff/README.md

 This is a full-working script that also supports proxy backup operation for VMware luns.
 The script arguments are:
-array-name : the type of the array we are running scripts against.
+array-model : the type of the array we are running scripts against.
 Reference supported array table for the correct array name. work-dir : WORK_DIR for handoff storage-array : storage array ip/hotname
 system: storage array system, this key is only for EVA managed arrays